Eve (The X-Files): Ratings

-"Eve" premiered on the Fox network on December 10, 1993, and was first broadcast in the United Kingdom on BBC Two on December 1, 1994.
+"Eve" premiered on the Fox network on December 10, 1993.
 This episode earned a Nielsen rating of 6.8, with a 12 share, meaning that roughly 6.8 percent of all television-equipped households, and 12 percent of households watching television, were tuned in to the episode.
 It was viewed by 6.4 million households.

 Reviews

 The episode received mostly positive reviews from critics.
 In a retrospective of the first season in Entertainment Weekly, "Eve" was rated a B+, with the episode being called "tidy, satisfying, and suspenseful".
 The episode's premise and the casting of Harris were both cited as highlights.
 Keith Phipps, writing for The A.V.
 Club, also rated the episode a B+, calling it "a nicely realized episode" that "does a nice job building slowly and offering some shocks along the way".
 The acting and tone were also praised, especially the "dead-eyed performances" of the Krievins twins.
 Matt Haigh, writing for Den of Geek, felt that the episode had "a good, original story" that proved "you can't go wrong when it comes to twins and horror"; with the girls' acting being called "suitably menacing".
 Jessica Morgan of Television Without Pity gave the episode an A grade.
 Series creator Chris Carter stated he liked the casting of the episode, calling Harriet Harris' performance excellent.
 He also praised the performance of Erika and Sabrina Krievins, stating "those two little girls were so wonderfully understated and creepy".
-The band Eve 6 took its name from this episode, as the band's member Tony Fagenson was a fan.
+The band Eve 6 took its name from this episode, as a band member Tony Fagenson was a fan.
 The plot for "Eve" was also adapted as a novel for young adults in 1997 by Ellen Steiber.